WebAssembly/component-model/design/mvp/CanonicalABI.md

     self.borrow_count = 0
     self.lenders = []

+  def add(self, src):
+    src.lend_count += 1
+    self.lenders.append(src)
+    self.borrow_count += 1

+  def remove(self):
+    self.borrow_count -= 1

-  def finish_lift(self):
+  def exit(self):
     trap_if(self.borrow_count != 0)

-  def finish_lower(self):
-    assert(self.borrow_count == 0)
     for h in self.lenders:
       h.lend_count -= 1
 ```
-The `borrow_count` field tracks the number of outstanding `borrow` handles that
+The `borrow_count` field tracks the number of outstanding `BorrowHandle`s that
-were lent out for the duration of this call, trapping when the call finishes if
+were created when lowering the parameters of the call that have not yet been
-there are any un-dropped `borrow` handles.
-The `lenders` field maintains a list
+dropped.
+The `lenders` field maintains a list of source `Handle`s that have
-of `own` handles that have lent out a `borrow` handle for the duration of the
+lent out a `BorrowHandle` and are to be restored when the call finishes and
-call.
-In an optimizing implementation, a `Call` can be stored directly on the
+`exit` is called.
+In an optimizing implementation, a `BorrowScope` can be
-stack with a layout specialized to the function signature which allows a
+stored inline in the stack frame with a layout specialized to the function
-fixed-size inline `lenders` list in the common case.

-`Call` objects serve as an intermediate reference point for both the caller and
-callee: the caller keeps lent resources alive *at least as long* as the `Call`;
-the callee holds on to borrowed resources *at most as long* as the `Call`.
-This
-decoupling ensures that when *exactly* the callee drops a borrowed handle isn't
-observable to the caller thereby avoiding implicit, non-contractual ordering
-dependencies.
+signature, thereby avoiding dynamic allocation of `lenders` in many cases.

 Based on these supporting runtime data structures, we can define the
 `HandleTable` in pieces, starting with its fields and the `insert` method: